Cook Islands

 Birding the Cook Islands

 The Southern Group, with 90% of the land and 90% of the population, is physically diverse with a young volcanic island (Rarotonga), four raised-reef islands (Mangaia, ‘Âtiu, Ma‘uke and Miti‘âro), an almost-atoll (Aitutaki), two atolls (Manuae and Palmerston) and a sand-cay (Takûtea).
 Rarotonga, the commercial and administrative centre of the country, is the largest (67km²), highest (653m) and most populated (10,000) island.
-The inhabitants live on narrow, coastal lowland with a highly-modified vegetation, while the mountainous interior is a near-pristine tropical forest supporting three endemic landbirds.
+The inhabitants live on narrow, coastal lowland with a highly-modified vegetation, while the mountainous interior is a near-pristine tropical forest supporting three endemic land birds.

-The Southern Group, which includes Endemic Bird Area F29, supports eleven indigenous, non-migratory landbirds.
+The Southern Group, which includes Endemic Bird Area F29, supports eleven indigenous, non-migratory land birds.
 These include: four single-island endemics (Rarotonga Flycatcher, Rarotonga Starling, Atiu Swiftlet and Mangaia Kingfisher); two two-island endemics (Cook Islands Fruit-Dove and Cook Islands Reed-Warbler); and seven multi-island non-endemics (Grey Duck, Reef-Heron, Pacific Fruit-Pigeon, Spotless Crake and Chattering Kingfisher).
-Only three introduced landbirds have naturalised: Red Junglefowl, Blue Lorikeet, and Common Myna.
+Only three introduced land birds have naturalised: Red Junglefowl, Blue Lorikeet, and Common Myna.

-The single “Critically Endangered” species, and now the most well known Cook Islands bird, is the Rarotonga Flycatcher (Kâkerôri), or Rarotonga Monarch.
+The single ‘Critically Endangered’ species, and now the most well-known Cook Islands bird, is the Rarotonga Flycatcher (Kâkerôri), or Rarotonga Monarch.
 In 1885 a naturalist recorded that the flycatcher, which had formerly been abundant everywhere on the island, had undergone a serious decline and was almost extinct.
 Nearly a hundred years later, in the first national bird survey of 1972, British ornithologist David Holyoak saw two, heard three, and estimated the population at one or two dozen pairs.
 In 1983, British ornithologist David Todd reported 21 birds, and two nests, in the headwaters of adjacent valleys on the south side of the island.
 In the spring of 1987, New Zealanders Rod Hay, Hugh Robertson and Gerald McCormack launched the Kâkerôri Recovery Programme, under the auspices of the Cook Islands Conservation Service, with volunteers from New Zealand, and financial support from the New Zealand Government and the South Pacific Regional Environment Programme (SPREP).
-As a result of this continued effort the number of Kākerōri has risen from the low of 29 to more than 132 at the start of the 1996 breeding season.
+As a result of this continued effort the number of Kākerōri had risen from the low of 29 to more than 132 at the start of the 1996 breeding season.

 During the early 1980s, residents of Mangaia were reporting that their kingfisher was declining in numbers, and they blamed the Common Myna, which was successfully introduced around 1960.
 From the 149 birds seen/heard, the estimated population was between 250 and 450 birds.
 It was concluded that the kingfishers bred more successfully in the dense Barringtonia patch-forests, and less successfully in open modified-forests where they were disturbed by the Myna.